Abdaishere/E-Jam/Admin Client/kafka_stack_docker_compose/README.md

 ## how to run kafka stack in docker

+the Following instructions can be applied on the CLI or using Conduktor Platform (recommended) which you can find out more about in the ##Full stack section

 Make sure you have docker and docker-compose installed on your machine

 ```bash